george-mammen/KTU-S3-OOPs-with-Java/README.md

               ➼ method of child class by object of child class.

-              ➼ method of parent class by object of child.➼ Check if a number is odd or even.
+              ➼ method of parent class by object of child.

 10. Check if a number is a odd or even.